alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 It is true that employers tend to want to keep money for themselves as profit.
 But the knowledge required to operate complex machinery also grows, which is a barrier of entry for other potential employees;
-this encourages better salaries for skilled operators.
+skilled operators will demand better salaries.
+Everyone benefits.

 ## 📈 Compound Value

-The second derivative is that more productive employers have more money to invest in factory tooling, which in turn improves productivity..
+The second derivative is that more productive employers have more money to invest in factory tooling, which in turn improves productivity.
-As time goes by the quality of tools goes up, and this enables the next cycle of investments.
+As time goes by the quality of the tools goes up, and this enables the next cycle of investments.
-With better tools tolerances and clearances will go down, which means that the machines built can be more useful.
+With better tools in a factory tolerances and clearances will go down, which means that the machines built can be more useful.
 Precision engineering has allowed us to have millimeter-thick screws and supersonic airplanes and computers.